Keeta-Kimila/Chef-AI/README.md

 ## Solution (Methodology)
-* Traditional Approach
+The Challenge: Traditional Recipes

-  * Users search for recipes manually online.
+    Manual Search: Users have to manually scour the internet for recipes that match their dietary needs.

-  * Follow standard recipes with fixed ingredients and instructions.
+    Rigid Instructions: Standard recipes list fixed ingredients, leaving home cooks stranded if they can't find a specific item.

-  * Limited flexibility: users may struggle to adapt flavors to personal preference.
+    Lack of Flexibility: Users often struggle to adapt flavors (like spiciness or sweetness) to their personal preference without ruining the dish.

-* AI Add-On (Chef-AI):
+The Solution: Chef-AI

-  * Uses AI to analyze user preferences (spiciness, sweetness, dietary restrictions).
+    Personalized Analysis: Uses AI to analyze user preferences, including spiciness levels, flavor profiles, and dietary restrictions.

-  * Suggests recipes with customizable ingredients and condiments.
+    Smart Substitution: Automatically suggests recipes with customizable ingredients, offering viable local alternatives for hard-to-find items.

-  * Can provide step-by-step cooking guidance.
+    Interactive Guidance: Provides step-by-step cooking instructions tailored to the modified recipe.

-  * Learns from user feedback to improve future suggestions.
+    Continuous Learning: The system learns from user feedback to improve future recipe and substitution recommendations.